vaporyjs/vnsjs/README.md

 **Parameters**

 -   `provider` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A web3 provider to use to communicate with the blockchain.
 -   `address` **address** Optional.
-The address of the ENS registry.
-Defaults to the public ENS registry.
+The address of the VNS registry.
+Defaults to the public VNS registry.

 **Meta**

--   **author**: Nick Johnson &lt;nick@ethereum.org>
+-   **author**: Nick Johnson &lt;nick@vapory.org>
 -   **license**: LGPL

 ## resolver

-resolver returns a resolver object for the specified name, throwing ENS.NameNotFound if the name does not exist in ENS.
+resolver returns a resolver object for the specified name, throwing VNS.NameNotFound if the name does not exist in VNS.
-Resolver objects are wrappers around web3 contract objects, with the first argument - always the node ID in an ENS resolver - automatically supplied.
+Resolver objects are wrappers around web3 contract objects, with the first argument - always the node ID in an VNS resolver - automatically supplied.
 So, to call the `addr(node)` function on a standard resolver, you only have to call `addr()`.
 Returned objects are also 'promisified' - they return a Bluebird Promise object instead of taking a callback.